General Health Information

 - Written permission from the parent or guardian for medication that needs to be administered at school for less than two weeks.

-- All medications sent to school must be kept and administered in the Health Services office by the Health Services Secretary.
+- All medications sent to school must be kept and administered in the Health Services office by the Health Services personnel.

-- All medication must be sent in a current and labeled container.
+- All medication must be sent in the current and original prescription labeled container from their pharmacy.

 - Narcotic pain medications will not be given at school, i.e. Vicodin, Tylenol with Codeine, Darvocet, Percocet, etc. If students need narcotic pain medications, they are not ready to return to school.